ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-operations-nodejs/index.md

         { field: 'silver', aggFunc: 'sum' },
         { field: 'bronze', aggFunc: 'sum' },
     ],

-    defaultColDef: {
-        sortable: true
 }
-}
 ```

 In the code snippet above, the grid is configured to use the Server-Side Row Model by setting: `gridOptions.rowModelType = 'serverSide'`.

-Sorting is enabled via `defaultColDef.sortable = true` property.
+Sorting is enabled by default.
 A simple number filter is also added to the 'year' column.
 Note that as new data is loaded the applied filters are kept.

 To demonstrate [Row Grouping](/server-side-model-grouping/), the 'country' and 'sport' columns have been configured with `rowGroup = true`.
 Finally, to ensure the medal values are aggregated up the group hierarchy, the value columns have been set up with an aggregation function: `aggFunc='sum'`.